mjthree/gfs-wind-interpolator/README.md

 - **Pressure-to-Altitude Conversion:** The script uses the International Standard Atmosphere (ISA) model to convert each pressure level to its corresponding altitude in feet.
 - **Wind Components:** For each pressure level, the script extracts the U (east-west) and V (north-south) wind components, then calculates wind speed and direction.
 - **Interpolation:**
-  - The script creates a regular grid of altitudes from 0 to your specified maximum (e.g., 0 to 20,000 feet) in 1,000-foot increments.
+  - The script creates a regular grid of altitudes from 0 to your specified maximum elevation in 1,000-foot increments.
   - It uses linear interpolation (via `scipy.interpolate.interp1d`) to estimate wind speed and direction at each 1,000-foot level, based on the values at the original pressure levels.
 - **Result:**
   - You get a smooth, regularly spaced wind profile (every 1,000 feet) that is easy to read and use for aviation, ballooning, UAVs, and more.